 Therefore, consider this theoretical framework of clinical judgment as simple and foundational and introduce at the same time as the nursing process.

 Once the foundation has been laid and students have had repeated exposure to using both models to develop clinical judgment, then build on this foundation with the more advanced and complex model of clinical judgment the NCSBN NextGen model.

 Framework #1: Using Nursing Process as a Foundation

-> The nursing process should be used as a foundation that a nurse uses to learn and practice thinking like a nurse.
-This framework is already integrated into the curriculum and remains relevant to nursing practice.
+The nursing process should be used as a foundation that a nurse uses to learn and practice thinking like a nurse.
+This foundational and fundamental framework is already integrated into the nursing curriculum and remains relevant to nursing practice.

-> Some educators have suggested that the nursing process is the reason nurses aren’t prepared for practice and after 60 years needs to be considered.
+Some educators have suggested that the nursing process is the reason nurses aren’t prepared for practice and after 60 years needs to be considered.
 I strongly disagree — the nursing process isn’t the problem.
 It’s how we’re teaching it.

 Just as the nursing curriculum is structured from simple to complex, the first framework of nurse thinking should also be simple and fundamental.

 Here are the steps: